CBCF Executive Order Tracker

 Impact on Black Americans

-This order has led to attacks on Black history and funding cuts for Black businesses.
+This action has led to attacks on Black history and funding cuts for Black businesses.
 Federal agencies like the State Department have archived or deactivated DEI webpages and resources and cancelled Black History Month celebrations.
 Target, a high profile company in the private sector, ended its Racial Equity Action and Change (REACH) initiative, under which it pledged to invest over $2 billion with Black-owned businesses by the end of 2025.

 Relevant CBCF Research